DmitryScaletta/twitch-dlp/README.md

 - Download live VODs from start (`--live-from-start`)
 - Download private VODs (or if they were hidden during the broadcast)
+- Download sub-only VODs (only for ongoing streams)
 - Watch channel status.
 If it becomes live, start downloading (`--retry-streams DELAY`)
 - Supports VOD links and channel links
 - Similar to `yt-dlp` (`youtube-dl`) syntax